ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 </script>
 ```

-This will reduce the added size to just the client-side part of Superforms, around 25 Kb.
+This will reduce the size to just the client-side part of Superforms, around 25 Kb.
 The downside is that you won't get any [constraints](/concepts/client-validation#constraints), the initial data won't be validated, and you have to rely on the Superforms validator scheme, instead of the much more powerful Zod.

 <Next section={concepts} />